tt6746690/cluster_utils/README.md

 #### Utilities

-**Check which node has nvml driver/library version mismatch error**
+**Check which machine has nvml driver/library version mismatch error**

-After CUDA driver is udpated, a node may generate error message `Failed to initialize NVML: Driver/library version mismatch` when running `nvidia-smi`.
+After CUDA driver is udpated, a machine may generate error message `Failed to initialize NVML: Driver/library version mismatch` when running `nvidia-smi`.
 This problem can be fixed with a system reboot, e.g., `sudo reboot`.
 Instead of logging in to every machine to check if version mismatch happens, run the following commands to find out which machine has this problem, and reboot only those machines.

 ```
 cd check_gpu_available
 make check_gpu
 ```

+**Sweep hyperparameters**

 #### Info